carpentries-incubator/genome-mining/_episodes/05-bigslice-bigfam.md

 We have six _Streptococcus_ genomes from the original paper, and two
 public genomes.
-We will allocate their respective BGC `.gbk`s in two `dataset`s, one for the genomes from Tettelin _et al._ paper, and the another for the public ones.
+We will allocate their respective BGC `.gbk`s in two `dataset`s, one for the genomes from Tettelin _et al._ paper, and the other for the public ones.

 ~~~
 $ mkdir input-folder